VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

     Used to make sure our user's username is safe and readable

     Requirements:
-    - contains only letters, numbers, dashes and underscores
+    - contains only letters, numbers, dashes, and underscores
     """

     def validation(form, field):